physlin/detector-calibration/README.md

 [![PyPI](https://img.shields.io/pypi/v/detectorcal.svg?color=green)](https://pypi.org/project/detectorcal)

 Detectorcal is a pixel-by-pixel detector calibration for quantitative direct imaging and suppression of CT ring artefacts.
 Detectorcal's documentation can be found [here](physlin.github.io).

+**NOTE (21-Jan-2026):** *This repository will soon be undergoing major changes, with updated code, configuration files, and added features.
+Watch this space.*

 ## Installation